thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 In my opinion, the shell prompt is actually quite a powerful editor, and I hope this post will serve to convince you.

 Shells like Bash and Sh use a library called 'Readline' to handle their input.
-Zsh has its own implementation called 'zle', which works similarly to Readline.
+Zsh has its own implementation called 'ZLE', which works similarly to Readline.
 Therefore, learning to use Readline properly and efficiently can, and probably will, speed up your workflow.

 This is not a beginner-level guide, so you should be familiar with the basics of adding text on the command line, such as tab completion.
 This post will introduce more advanced editing techniques to hopefully make you faster and more efficient.
-I will mostly be referring to Bash, and I will highlight the differences in zsh, because those are the shells that I work with.
+I will mostly be referring to Bash, and I will highlight the differences in ZSH, because those are the shells that I work with.
 However, they should work in all shells that use the Readline library.
 Also, for those of you who know about Readline editing modes, I will be using Emacs mode, because most of the time it's the default.